Assassin's Creed IV: Black Flag: Plot

-Eventually, Edward and Roberts uncover the location of the Observatory and retrieve the artifact powering it.
-Roberts betrays Edward, and the British arrest him.
-He is imprisoned, but escapes when Ah Tabai (Octavio Solorio), the Assassin Mentor, infiltrates the prison to rescue Mary Read and Anne Bonny.
-There, he learns that Rackham and Bonnet had already been hanged while Vane is in prison awaiting his own execution.
-Mary soon dies in the aftermath of childbirth, and a disheartened Edward decides to join the Brotherhood.
-Chasing down and eliminating Roberts and the Templar conspirators, Edward retrieves the artifact and returns it to the Observatory, sealing it away.
-He receives a letter informing him of the passing of his wife and the imminent arrival of his hitherto unknown daughter, Jennifer Scott.
-Edward returns to England, promising Ah Tabai that he will continue fighting the Templars.
-Years later, Edward attends The Beggar's Opera at the Royal Opera House with Jennifer and his son Haytham.
+Eventually, Edward finds and joins his crew with Roberts' men and uncovers the location of the Observatory.
+However, Roberts' betrayal leads to Edward's arrest.
+He is imprisoned in Port Royal, but escapes when Ah Tabai (Octavio Solorio), the Assassin Mentor, infiltrates the prison to rescue Mary Read and Anne Bonny.
+There, he learns that Rackham and Bonnet have already been hanged while Vane is in prison awaiting execution.
+Mary dies from complications in her recent childbirth and a disheartened Edward joins the Brotherhood.
+Chasing down and eliminating Rogers, Roberts, and Torres, Edward seals away the Observatory.
+He receives a letter informing him of the passing of his wife, Caroline, and the imminent arrival of the daughter he didn't know he had, Jennifer Scott.
+Edward moves to London, promising Ah Tabai that he will continue fighting the Templars.
+Years later, Edward attends The Beggar's Opera at the Royal Opera House with Jennifer and Haytham.

-In the present, John Standish, Abstergo Entertainment's information technology manager, persuades the player to investigate what their employers are trying to hide from them.
-Under John's guidance, they hack several Animus terminals and deliver the information to Shaun Hastings (Danny Wallace) and Rebecca Crane (Eliza Schneider), undercover Assassins who have infiltrated Abstergo.
-When the facility is locked down after the hacks are discovered, John instructs the player to access the Animus's core, at which point Juno (Nadia Verrucci) materializes into an incorporeal form.
-She reveals that the world is not ready for her yet, and that she is unable to possess the player as her agents intended.
+In 2013, John Standish, Abstergo Entertainment's information technology manager, persuades the player to investigate supposed Abstergo secrets.
+Under John's guidance, they hack several Animus terminals and deliver the information to Shaun Hastings (Danny Wallace) and Rebecca Crane (Eliza Schneider), who they know to only be courriers.
+When the hacks are discovered and the facility is locked down, John instructs the player to access the Animus's core.
+Juno (Nadia Verrucci) materializes into an incorporeal form but reveals the world is not yet ready for her and that she is unable to possess the player as John intended.

-John is revealed as the reincarnated Sage and attempts to murder the player to cover up Juno's failed resurrection, but is killed by Abstergo's security, implicating him as responsible for the hacks.
-During his time as Roberts, the Sage admits to Edward that he owes no allegiance to the Assassins or the Templars and instead uses whoever represents his best chance of achieving his ends.
-With the Sage dead, the player is contacted by the Assassins, but neither side is able to explain the Sage's presence or identify his followers, the Instruments of the First Will.
+John is then revealed to be a reincarnation of Roberts, and therefore a Sage, and attempts to murder the player to cover up Juno's failed resurrection; he is killed by Abstergo's security and discovered to be the one behind the hacks.
+It is further revealed that all Sages are reincarnations of Juno's husband Aita.
+The player is contacted by Rebecca, who reveals herself to be an Assassin.